 Feral goats devour the food that the tortoises need to survive.

 Galapagos giant tortoise populations suffered a tremendous decline due to predation by whalers, buccaneers, and fur sealers.

 Invasive species can have a devastating effect on tortoise populations.
 They can outcompete the tortoises for food and carry diseases that can kill the tortoises.
 As a result, the tortoise population can decline rapidly, and in some cases, it can even disappear from an area entirely.

 Galapagos giant tortoises enjoy full legal protection and cannot be legally hunted, captured, or transported off the islands.

-A highly successful program at the Charles Darwin Research Centre involves raising young tortoises until they are five years old and better able to survive.
+A highly successful program at the Charles Darwin Research Centre and Galapagos National Park involves raising young tortoises until they are five years old and better able to survive.

 Feral animals of all kinds have been culled – and in some cases, eradicated – on many of the islands, an ongoing task that helps to create better conditions for tortoise survival.